HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

 In this experiment, I learnt the mechanisms of creating sound with the mircobit both with the pre-made default songs and making custom songs.
+I enjoyed this experiment because of the endless different opportunities of sound.

 This experiment could be used in a real world context through an alarm with a custom sound or a customisable doorbell.
+The piezo buzzer could be used in many differnt ways as the coding opportunities are endless and you can make any song desired.